Baptism and the Beginning of the Journey

 Across Christian traditions, baptism marks the beginning of the journey of salvation — a visible sign of belonging to Christ and entry into His community, the Church.
 Yet Christians understand what happens in baptism in somewhat different ways.

-- In Evangelical and Baptist traditions, baptism is seen primarily as a symbol of faith and obedience.
+- Baptism is seen primarily as a symbol of faith and obedience.
 It represents the believer’s decision to turn from sin and to follow Christ — being “buried with Him” in the water and “raised to new life” (Romans 6:4).

 - Full immersion is important in order to express the believer’s identification with Christ’s death and resurrection, and the public nature of baptism is often compared to a wedding vow — an outward declaration of inward commitment.